apache/infrastructure-website/content/pages/request-bug-tracker.md

-Title: Requesting an issue and feature-requedst tracker for a project
+Title: Requesting an issue and feature-request tracker for a project

 The ASF recommends these options for tracking issues and feature requests: